D1hn1/EDA/README.md

 # This is a encoder made by me
 <hr>
-To encode open the encoder file and enter what you wanna encode (the result will be print out in the console) To decode copy the text encoded from before and open the decoder file and paste the encoded text (the result will be print out in the console)
+To use this tool just open it with python or python3 and enter (1 or 2) 1 -> encode, 2-> decode.
+Write what you wanna encode or decode.